pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ### Returns

-Returns ListPushChannelsResult with:
+ListPushChannelsResult:
-- channels (List): Channels associated for mobile push notifications.
+- channels (List): Channels associated with the device for mobile push notifications.

 ## Remove device from channel

-Disable mobile push notifications on the provided set of channels.
+Disable mobile push notifications for a device on specific channels.

 ### Method(s)